secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 - Fully funded by FMM budget
 - Funded jointly by FMM budget and Partner budget

-We cannot use GitLab MDF dollars to fund joint campaings.
+We cannot use GitLab MDF dollars to fund joint campaigns.

 ### Sample types of activities to engage with partners